|Mouse Genetics Engineering Center (Platform)|

-The Centre d'Ingénierie Génétique Murine (CIGM) is a novel technological facility within the Institut Pasteur.
+The Centre d'Ingénierie Génétique Murine (CIGM) is a technological core facility created in 2003 at Pasteur Institute.
 This core facility aims to generate genetically-engineered mice either by classical transgenesis techniques or by homologous recombination in embryonic stem (ES) cells.
 The CIGM is open to the Pasteur community and also to external customers interested in new transgenic, knock-out or knock-in murine models.

 Keywords: mouse, transgenesis, homologous recombination, Embryonic Stem (ES) cells, microinjection

 |Publications 2005 of the unit on Pasteur's references database|

 |LANGA VIVES, Francina PhD Head of service, email@example.com